 How to Save Money on Internet Service

-It allows you to enjoy TV at a much cheaper price.
+Internet allows you to enjoy TV at a much cheaper price.
 You can keep up with friends and family through social media.
-You can even find educational games and lessons for your children.
+And, you can even find educational games and lessons for your children.
 The problem is that the average household spends around $100 per month after their promotional offers have ended.
 If you’re trying to cut your expenses, don’t worry.
 You can keep your internet, but you can also save money.

 - Compare Prices– First things first.
 Call around to the other providers in your area and see how much they charge.
 Write these prices down along with how much service is after the promotional period, what the speeds are, if there are data caps, and the type of service it is (DSL, cable, etc.).
 Once you have this information in hand, you can use it against your current provider.